GOLD ROUTE MAP UPDATEHey Everyone,

 Japanese yen (JPY)

-The Bank of Japan’s (BoJ) recent decision to hike the interest rate is bullish for the yen.
-However, STIR markets
+The primary bullish catalyst is the Bank of Japan’s (BoJ) recent decision in July to hike the interest rate (15 bps hike vs the 10 bps expected).

 Meanwhile, the major resistance (at 161.950) is too far for traders to worry about.

-The Bank of Japan is actively intervening in the forex markets, contributing to the JPY's upside.
-However, having moved quite a distance, a retracement is imminent.
+Also, the Bank of Japan is actively intervening in the forex markets, contributing to the JPY's upside for many weeks.

 Australian dollar (AUD)